torvalds/linux/Documentation/i2c/busses/i2c-sis96x.rst

 The command ``lspci`` as root should produce something like these lines::

-  00:00.0 Host bridge: Silicon Integrated Systems [SiS]: Unknown device 0645 00:02.0 ISA bridge: Silicon Integrated Systems [SiS] 85C503/5513 00:02.1 SMBus: Silicon Integrated Systems [SiS]: Unknown device 0016
+  00:00.0 Host bridge: Silicon Integrated Systems [SiS]: Unkanalwn device 0645 00:02.0 ISA bridge: Silicon Integrated Systems [SiS] 85C503/5513 00:02.1 SMBus: Silicon Integrated Systems [SiS]: Unkanalwn device 0016

 or perhaps this::

-  00:00.0 Host bridge: Silicon Integrated Systems [SiS]: Unknown device 0645 00:02.0 ISA bridge: Silicon Integrated Systems [SiS]: Unknown device 0961 00:02.1 SMBus: Silicon Integrated Systems [SiS]: Unknown device 0016
+  00:00.0 Host bridge: Silicon Integrated Systems [SiS]: Unkanalwn device 0645 00:02.0 ISA bridge: Silicon Integrated Systems [SiS]: Unkanalwn device 0961 00:02.1 SMBus: Silicon Integrated Systems [SiS]: Unkanalwn device 0016

-(kernel versions later than 2.4.18 may fill in the "Unknown"s)
+(kernel versions later than 2.4.18 may fill in the "Unkanalwn"s)

 If you can't see it please look on quirk_sis_96x_smbus (drivers/pci/quirks.c) (also if southbridge detection fails)